Bob Honey Who Just Do Stuff: Plot

 With no formal plot, it is not entirely clear if Honey's life story, recounted through Pariah, is supposed to be true or a figment of Honey's delusional mind.
 Honey lives in a quiet street in Woodview, California.
 Since his divorce, he has a hard time connecting with other people and annoys his neighbors with his lawn mowing.
 Honey complains of the incessant marketing of modern society and never-ending news cycles.
 His ex-wife, who drives an ice-cream truck around his neighborhood, is now happily married to her divorce lawyer.
 Honey now longs for a young woman named Annie; when describing her, he says, "Effervescence lived in her every cellular expression, and she had spizzerinctum to spare."

 Honey is a former septic tank salesman who becomes an assassin.
 He tries to be more social, throwing a barbecue for his neighbors.
 His job as a contract killer for a secretive government program takes him around the world.
 The off-the-books government program instructs him to target elderly citizens and others who drain resources in a consumption-driven society.
 His adventures include a trip to New Orleans to help Katrina victims.
 He travels to Baghdad, Beirut, South Sudan, and other locations for sewage emergencies.
 Honey also submerges himself into the Pacific Ocean in a quest to find sea life.
 An investigative journalist starts asking questions about him, causing Honey to start making changes in his life.
 He is threatened by an ever-invasive media and possible assassination attempts from his mysterious controllers.

-The book includes an epilogue featuring a poem that touches on current events — the Las Vegas mass shooting, North Korea, Puerto Rico in the aftermath of Hurricane Maria, and the #MeToo movement.
+The book includes an epilogue featuring a poem that touches on current events — the 2017 Las Vegas shooting, North Korea, Puerto Rico in the aftermath of Hurricane Maria, and the MeToo movement.
 Honey also writes a threatening letter to the US President "Mr. Landlord" in which he advocates for the President's assassination.
 He declares, "You are not simply a president in need of impeachment, you are a man in need of an intervention.
 We are not simply a people in need of an intervention, we are a nation in need of an assassin [...]
 Tweet me bitch, I dare you."
 The lengthy epilogue poem ends with Honey killing the investigative journalist with his mallet and running away to parts unknown.